 - Surprise your child.

-Skip the hard math lesson, eat dessert first, tell a shocking story, decorate the table, sing to an old pop tune at the top of your lungs, paint the out-of-date patio furniture in six different colors, surprise Dad and meet him for lunch.
-We moms love routines.
+Skip the hard math lesson, eat dessert first, tell a shocking story, decorate the table, sing to an old pop tune at the top of your lungs, paint the out-of-date patio furniture in six different colors.
+We parents love routines.
 Our kids love surprises.
 See life through your child’s eyes.
 Surprise catalyzes new language and the desire to communicate which in turn may translate into writing.

 - Change one thing.